Nothing beats escaping into a good fantasy romance. These 17 LGBTQ+ Fantasy Romance books will transport you to another world.

 2. A Marvellous Light by Freya Marske

-It follows Robin Blyth.
+We follow Robin Blyth.
 An administrative error names him liaison to a secret magical society.
-He must with magic's dangers and a deadly curse.
+He must tackle magic’s dangers and a deadly curse.
 All while he searches for his missing predecessor.
-To do this, he'll need the help of Edwin Courcey.
+To do this, he’ll need the help of Edwin Courcey.
 His prickly magical society counterpart.

 The problem is Edwin Courcey clearly wishes Robin were anyone else.